 You may choose to receive systematic withdrawal payments on a monthly, quarterly, semi-annual, or annual basis at any time prior to the Payout Start Date.
-The minimum amount of each systematic withdrawal is \$100.
+The minimum amount of each systematic withdrawal is \$50.
 We will deposit systematic withdrawal payments into the Contract Owner's bank account.
-Please consult with your tax advisor before taking any withdrawal.
+Please consult with your financial representative for details.

 Withdrawals taken prior to annuitization (referred to in this prospectus as the Payout Phase) are generally considered to come from the earnings in the Contract first.
 If the Contract is tax-qualified, generally all withdrawals are treated as distributions of earnings.
-Withdrawals of earnings are taxed as ordinary income and, if taken prior to age 59 1⁄2, may be subject to an additional 10% federal tax penalty.
-Please consult your tax advisor before taking any withdrawal.
+Withdrawals of earnings are taxed as ordinary income and, if taken prior to age 591⁄2, may be subject to an additional 10% federal tax penalty.